BoshimusMaximus/CCSE/README.md

 # CCSE
 CCSE Coursework 1

-In order to run the System MySQL must be installed on the host machine and running a server.
+In order to run the System MySQL must be installed on the host machine and running a server on port 3306.
 Either the MySQL server username and password must be root or change the spring datasource username and password in /src/main/resources/application.properties

 upon initialisation there will be no data in the database.